 The History of Hudson Road Elementary School

-As many of the names in the Westbank area have been named after early explorers and fur traders, the name "Hudson" may have been named after the Hudson Bay Company or the Hudson Bay Brigade which made their trail now known as "Hudson Road".
+As many of the names in the West Kelowna area have been named after early explorers and fur traders, the name "Hudson" may have been named after the Hudson Bay Company or the Hudson Bay Brigade which made their trail now known as "Hudson Road".

-Hudson Road Elementary is a school that services a population of approximately 300 students who come from diverse backgrounds and stories.
-Historically, a significant emphasis has been placed on the social-emotional aspect of a child's time at the school.
-As a result, the school growth plan goals have traditionally reflected this, as has the data gathered to support the goal.
-This was born from the two-fold recognition that the school serves a population that includes a large number of vulnerable learners, and secondly, from the understanding that in order for any student to experience academic success, he or she must first feel safe and have their basic needs met before engaging in meaningful learning.
+Hudson Road Elementary is a school that services a population of approximately 220 students.
+A significant emphasis has been placed on INQUIRY, LEARNING COMMUNITIES, THE OECD 7 PRINCIPLES OF LEARNING and LEARNER AGENCY.
+Academic progress is supported with caring for the social-emotional aspect of a child's time at the school.
+This was born from the understanding that in order for any student to experience academic success, he or she must first feel safe and have their basic needs met before engaging in meaningful learning.
 To that end Hudson Road has, over the years, developed a number of strategies and supports to create the foundation for effective learning.
-In 2014, an additional goal was developed to focus on enhancing literacy using differentiated instructional strategies.
-We see social-emotional development and literacy as two critical areas of a child's overall educational experience.
+We see social-emotional development, along with literacy and numeracy development, as areas of a child's overall educational experience.

 As a community of students, staff and parents, our goal is to promote a safe environment where there is trust and respect for self and others.
 Each student is encouraged to show initiative and responsibility towards life-long learning.